dsuryd/dotNetify-Elements/DevApp/server/Docs/CreatingForms.md

    </VMContext>
 );
 ```
+[inset]

+ The aggregated data is in the format of an object literal with properties named according to the __id__ attribute values of the child forms.

-On the back-end view model, the master view model overrides __OnSubVMCreated__ method to intercept the scoped view models as they're being instantiated (see _dotNetify_'s [documentation on scoped view model APIs](http://dotnetify.net/react/DataFlow)) so it can send them a reactive event to clear their forms
+On the back-end view model, the master view model overrides __OnSubVMCreated__ method to intercept the scoped view models as they're being instantiated (see _dotNetify_'s [documentation on scoped view model APIs](http://dotnetify.net/react/DataFlow)) so it can send them a reactive event to clear their own forms.

 ```csharp
 public class MasterForm : BaseVM